A3h1nt/Grawler/README.md

 * Saves all the results in a single file (name needs to be specified in the input filed).
 * Grawler can run in four different modes
 	* Automatic mode:
-   		Where the grawler uses dorks present in a file and stores the result
+   		Where the grawler uses dorks present in a file and stores the result.
 	* Automatic mode with proxy enabled
 	* Manual mode:
    		This mode is for users who only wants to test a single dork against a domain.